tarekj87/Servian-Challenge/README.md

 ## Issues I faced in this solution:

   1. The code couldn't override the value of variables defined in [toml file](conf.toml) when passing them as environment variables.
 So I couldn't configure ECS to get those value from SSM and inject them inside the container as environmnet values.
-To ovveride this issue, I am building the updated conf.toml file inside CICD workspace [pipeline](github/workflows/pipeline.yml)
+To override this issue, I am building the conf.toml file inside CICD workspace [pipeline](github/workflows/pipeline.yml)
-  2.
+  2. Cloudformation does not support running a task only once (to seed the db), and only support a Service to run that task which means the Service will keep seeding the db forever.
+I didn't solve this issue (Seeding the db in this solution) but to do this conider the following solution:

+      1. Seeding the db inside CICD (I think CircleCI has module to run one-off task isnide ECS)
+      2. You can use AWS Lambda Docker (a new feature in lambda) to the docker instance thats going to seed the db.
+But that required provisoning the Labda function inside the VPC ( to get access to RDS) and you need a way to invoke the lamda function (API Gateway for example)